New York City probes Kushner Cos buildings over possible 'illegal activity'

-(Reuters) - A New York City regulator is investigating 13 buildings controlled by a company formerly run by Jared Kushner, a top aide to U.S. President Donald Trump and his son-in-law, over possible “illegal activity” related to work permits, according to public filings.
+(Reuters) - A New York City regulator is investigating 13 buildings controlled by a company formerly run by Jared Kushner, U.S. President Donald Trump’s son-in-law and senior advisor, over possible “illegal activity” related to work permits, according to public filings.

-The online filings by the Department of Buildings show it is investigating the possibility of “false filing” on applications by developer Kushner Companies for construction work.
+The online filings by the Department of Buildings show it is investigating the possibility of “false filing” on applications by Kushner Companies for construction work.
 The documents, dated Wednesday, involve properties in the Brooklyn and Manhattan boroughs of New York.

-News of the agency’s probe comes two days after a tenants’ rights group and city councilman said they had found evidence that Kushner Companies had falsified more than 80 work permits involving 34 buildings in the city.
+News of the agency’s probe comes two days after a tenants’ rights group and a city councilman said they had found evidence that Kushner Companies had falsified more than 80 work permits involving 34 buildings in the city.

+The building department’s probe is an expansion of an ongoing investigation that has included penalties against an architect for submitting false paperwork, said Joseph Soldevere, a spokesman for the agency.

+“We are actively investigating this matter.
+What we have been doing this week is a follow up of an investigation as far back as 2016 into several Kushner-owned buildings that resulted in the sanctioning of an architect,” he said.

-Earlier this week, spokeswoman Christine Taylor said the company valued its tenants, took its legal and ethical responsibilities seriously and would not intentionally falsify filings.
+Earlier this week, Christine Taylor, a spokeswoman for Kushner Companies, said the company valued its tenants, took its legal and ethical responsibilities seriously and would not intentionally falsify filings.

 “Any small amount of mistakes that may have been made, amongst the hundreds of filings, were obviously unintentional and remedied as soon as identified,” Taylor said on Thursday.